danganh97/miduner/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to UnderMidside from danganh.dev@gmail.com.
+If you discover a security vulnerability within Miduner, please send an e-mail to UnderMidside from danganh.dev@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License